 Does God still heal?
 Is divine healing for today, is it biblical?
 Or is it just for the time when Jesus walked the earth?
-Can we expect to see miraculous cures in our modern, high-tech world?
+Can we expect to see miraculous healings in our modern, high-tech world?
 Yes!
 Divine healing gave me my 4 children.
 For the first six years of our marriage, my wife Mickey suffered from a medically diagnosed infertility condition.
 We longed for children.
 I recall her coming home weeping from a baby shower where she had been the only woman present who was not a mother.

 Firmly believing that Jesus heals today — fully convinced that there are spiritual solutions in Christ for all healing needs today as well as during Jesus' time on earth 2,000 years ago — we had prayed diligently, and we often received prayer from others for the healing of this infertility.
 Then one day a lady in our church said that the Lord had spoken to her in the middle of the night to tell this to my wife: “Your barren days are over!”
 Mickey put “feet to her faith” by buying a roomful of nursery furniture, and we would go into that room often and pray for the baby that we were trusting the Lord to grant us one day to sleep in that crib.

 Well, just a little over a year after the Lord spoke to Mickey “Your barren days are over!” she delivered our firstborn son, Brian (we still call him our "miracle baby").
 The Lord’s healing was so complete that in subsequent years Mickey bore us three more children.
 So to those who ask, "Is divine healing for today?"
 I tell of my 4 now-adult children as living examples.
 Jehovah-Rapha — The Lord Our Healer!
 Mickey's powerful healing testimony over the years encouraged some other infertile couples to come for prayer and subsequently to bear children too.
 The Lord Our healer is faithful!